 It’s so important to weigh ingredients.
 This isn’t something that most Americans are used to hearing.
 We’ve become accustomed to relying on volume (cups) for baking.
-But here’s the issue: my cup of flour may not be same as yours.
+But here’s the issue: my cup of flour may not be the same as yours.
 In fact, it’s probably not.
 There are too many variables involved with volume measurements.
 This means that my results may be different than your results and vice versa.

 When it comes to baking, I recommend weighing your most important ingredients.
 Plus, weighing ingredients is much easier; just keep adding ingredients to the bowl until the scale essentially tells you to stop.
-Trust, me it’s easier and way more precise!
+Trust me, it’s easier and way more precise!
 If you’ve ever made a (baked good) recipe and it didn’t turn out quite right (and the recipe is solid), it’s probably because there was too much flour added.
 This is far too easy to do with volume measurements.

 I’ve been using this scale, which we originally purchased for making coffee (weighing coffee beans), for a few years now.

 I don’t often describe recipes here on the blog as “the best.”
 In fact, when people add such an adjective to a recipe, it drives me nuts.
 That’s a BIG claim to add to a recipe.
 Plus, everyone has a different idea of what’s considered “the best.”
 It’s a very subjective description.